lytecache/litecache/lytecache-go/README.md

 ## CLI

 Looking for a command-line tool to inspect and manipulate lytecache database files from a shell (like `redis-cli`, but for a file)?
-See [lytecache-cli](https://github.com/lytecache/lytecache-cli) -- a separate repo/module that depends on this library's public API rather than living inside it, so this module stays a pure library with no CLI-only dependencies (`cobra`, `readline`) pulled into consumers who only want `import "github.com/lytecache/lytecache-go"`.
+See [lytecache-cli](https://github.com/lytecache/lytecache-cli), a separate repo and module that depends on this library's public API rather than living inside it.
+That keeps this module a pure library, so consumers who only want `import "github.com/lytecache/lytecache-go"` never pull in CLI-only dependencies like `cobra` and `readline`.

 ## License